People

 Former Postdoctoral Fellows and Graduate Students

-Teague R. Henry, Ph.D., Postdoctoral Fellow, Department of Psychiatry, University of Pittsburgh
+Teague R. Henry, Ph.D., Assistant Professor, School of Data Science & Department of Psychology, University of Virginia

 Shana A. Hall, Ph.D., Postdoctoral Associate, Department of Psychiatry and Behavioral Sciences, Duke University School of Medicine